SPIX23/shaiya-solutions/readme.md

 **workaround**

-* 00411ABD - nop to remove conditional jump
+* 00411ABD - nop to remove conditional jump (not applied to ps_login)